- Doctors & Departments

 For health professionals

-Researchers found that the participants with more sleep and more time in bed in general, coupled with earlier bedtimes during the week, had better insulin sensitivity.
+Researchers found that the participants with more sleep and more time in bed in general, as well as earlier bedtimes during the week, had better insulin sensitivity.
 Sleep at a later circadian time was associated with insulin resistance.

 The school night sleep duration of study participants was approximately 1.5 hours less than the minimum recommended for adolescents.
 Short sleep duration was associated with impaired insulin sensitivity.

-This is likely the first study to use an objective measurement of circadian rhythm with salivary melatonin assessment to research associations with insulin sensitivity in this population.
+This is likely the first study to use salivary melatonin as an objective measurement of circadian rhythm to examine associations with insulin sensitivity in adolescents.

 Researchers found significant differences in actigraphy variables between sleep on weekdays and weekends in the cohort.
 The cohort may have experienced a weekend phase delay or social jet lag (when sleep patterns are different on the weekends than they are during the week).

-Clinicians should consider assessing and treating obese adolescents for sleep and circadian health.
+Clinicians and researchers should be aware of the potential for sleep and circadian rhythm disturbances and the link to negative health consequences, particularly for adolescents with obesity.
 Additional research is necessary to determine if sleep and circadian interventions, and possible later school start times, could improve metabolic health for this population.

-The Breathing Institute at Children's Colorado provides comprehensive clinical care and consultation for children with common and complex breathing problems.
+The Breathing Institute at Children's Colorado provides comprehensive clinical care and consultation for children with common and complex breathing and sleep problems.

 Contact us: 720-777-6181